-No current opportunities available but we’d still like to hear from you!
+While there are no other current opportunities available, we’d still like to hear from you!
 Complete the form below or reach out directly:

 In partnership with volunteers, Highlands Council puts on many events throughout the year to build community, celebrate cultural events, and just have fun!
 If you have an idea for an event, email Lindsey Pinkston, Community Program Manager, to share your ideas.

 Time Commitment: Planning meetings start at least two months prior to the event.
 More frequent meetings occur as the event approaches.